 Instructions

 - To a jug or medium bowl, add the kōkō (cocoa), huka hāura (brown sugar), tote (salt) and paura kawhe (coffee powder).
-Mix it up.
+Whakawhenumia (combine it together).

 - Boil the jug and pour the wai wera (hot water) in to the cocoa mix.
-Stir it.
+Kaurorihia (stir it).
 Once the ranunga kōkō (cocoa mixture) is smooth and free of lumps, pour in the miraka pata (buttermilk) and stir it in.
 Leave to the side.

 - In to a large bowl, add the hēki (eggs), huka one (caster sugar) and wanira (vanilla).
 Using a whisk, whip for a minute or so until smooth.